jinzhenfan/jekyll-now/_posts/2016-10-10-PerlBLAST.md

 ### Database K-mer Hashing

-Successively read in one string at a time from a file called perlblastdata.txt, which is our sequence database.
+Then we need to successively read in one string at a time from a file called perlblastdata.txt, which is our sequence database.
 When a string S is read in, scan through its 4-mers, using the same hash as before.

 ```perl
 open IN, " testcase2.txt ";                   #Read in the database to be searched